nitrictech/docs/docs/reference/python/v0/api/api-patch.md

 ---
 title: Python - api.patch()
-description: Register an API route and set a specific HTTP PATCH handler on that route.
+description: Reference for Nitric's Python library - Register an API route and set a specific HTTP PATCH handler on that route.
 ---

 Register an API route and set a specific HTTP PATCH handler on that route.